stephengladney/gladknee/README.md

 ### **getCookie(cookieName: string)**

-Returns the value of a specific cookie
+Returns the value of a specific cookie.
 <br>

 </details>